hashicorp/terraform-provider-aws/website/docs/d/networkmanager_core_network_policy_document.html.markdown

 # Data Source: aws_networkmanager_core_network_policy_document

-Generates a Core Network policy document in JSON format for use with resources that expect core network policy documents such as `awscc_networkmanager_core_network_policy`.
-It follows the API defintion from the [core-network-policy documentation](https://docs.aws.amazon.com/vpc/latest/cloudwan/cloudwan-policies-json.html).
+Generates a Core Network policy document in JSON format for use with resources that expect core network policy documents such as `awscc_networkmanager_core_network`.
+It follows the API definition from the [core-network-policy documentation](https://docs.aws.amazon.com/vpc/latest/cloudwan/cloudwan-policies-json.html).

 Using this data source to generate policy documents is *optional*.
 It is also valid to use literal JSON strings in your configuration or to use the `file` interpolation function to read a raw JSON policy document from a file.